Is there any science to mobile learning? If so, what is it? In this blog, we dive in and explore all the science behind mobile learning!

 The truth is, there’s a lot of science behind why we love mobile learning.

-We’re going to take a journey through the brain and its relationship with the smartphone revolution.
+We’re going to take a journey through the brain and its relationship with the smartphone revolution to explore why it is so beneficial.

 Firstly, what’s the appeal of smartphones?